-Pablo & Rusty’s Coffee Roasters(P&R) oppose slavery in all its forms.
+Pablo & Rusty’s Coffee Roasters(P&R) [Pablo and Rusty’s Pty Ltd ABN: 20 137 878 589] oppose slavery in all its forms.
 This statement is intended to meet the requirements of s54 of the United Kingdom’s Modern Slavery Act 2015, s12 of the Australian Modern Slavery Bill and s24 of the Modern Slavery Act 2018 (NSW).
-This statement outlines the steps taken by Pablo & Rusty’s Coffee Roasters and all its wholly owned subsidiary businesses and divisions during the financial year ending 30 June 2020 to seek to minimise the risk of modern slavery occurring in our business and in our supply chain.
+This statement outlines the steps taken by Pablo & Rusty’s Coffee Roasters during the financial year ending 30 June 2023 to seek to minimise the risk of modern slavery occurring in our business and in our supply chain.

 At P&R we accept our role and responsibility in trying to safeguard human rights through ethical, sustainable and suitable business practices.
 We also recognise that human rights is a key area of interest for our internal and external stakeholders.
 Therefore this is a key focus for us both from a moral standpoint and from a commercial benefit.
 We are trying our best to ensure that human rights are respected within our business and throughout our supply chains.

 We acknowledge that this is a journey that we have started to improve our modern slavery risk identification and to mitigate it.
 We recognise this as a process of continuous improvement and are fully committed to it.

 We support and rely on the following globally recognised declarations, principles and goals:

 ● United Nations Guiding Principles on Business and Human Rights

 ● International Labour Organisation Declaration of Fundamental Principles and Rights at Work

 ● United Nations Women’s Empowerment Principles